GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

   accurately scope and request resources to match your applications as it scales

-1. Add the Cloud SQL proxy to the pod configuration under `containers`:
+1. Add the Cloud SQL Auth Proxy to the pod configuration under `containers`:
     > [proxy_with_workload-identity.yaml](proxy_with_workload_identity.yaml#L39-L69)
     ```yaml
     - name: cloud-sql-proxy
-      # It is recommended to use the latest version of the Cloud SQL proxy
+      # It is recommended to use the latest version of the Cloud SQL Auth Proxy
       # Make sure to update on a regular schedule!
       image: gcr.io/cloud-sql-connectors/cloud-sql-proxy:2.0.0  # make sure to use the latest version
       args: